Add To Favorites

-On what holidays do you enjoy fireworks?
-They’re used around the world for celebrations!
+Ask students on what holidays they enjoy fireworks?
+Fireworks are used around the world for celebrations!
 Fireworks are chemistry in action.
 Powdered chemicals are mixed and wrapped inside paper wrappers; these parts are called stars.
 Several types, sizes, and colors of stars are then layered inside a larger package with gunpowder.

 Because fireworks are controlled explosions, and the force explodes outward, fireworks look like lines going out from a center point.
 Some lines are longer and thicker than others.
 Some curve downward to the ground.
 Some explode again in mini-blasts.
 Each of these types can be very interesting with lots of colors.

-Look at pictures of fireworks.
+Have students look at pictures of fireworks.
 Notice how the lines are in various combinations and shapes.
-Practice making these lines with Crayola® Erasable Colored Pencils on paper.
-When you find a few patterns that you like, you are ready to use the exciting Crayola Color Explosion paper and markers.
+Students practice making these lines with Crayola® Erasable Colored Pencils on paper.
+When students have a few patterns that they like, then use Crayola Color Explosion paper and markers.

 Cut Color Explosion paper into quarters with Crayola Scissors.
-Draw your version of a finale of fireworks.
-The awesome, random colors are revealed as you draw!
+Students draw a finale of fireworks.
+The awesome, random colors are revealed they draw!

-Use a Crayola Glue Stick to glue your fireworks design to construction paper folded in a card shape.
-Use Crayola Markers (they complement the bright Color Explosion colors) to add your greetings and message.
+Use a Crayola Glue Stick to glue the fireworks design to construction paper folded in a card shape.
+Use Crayola Markers (they complement the bright Color Explosion colors) to add a greeting and message.